by Amy Clinton

 1. If an organization is submitting applications to already-established funders who know them well, they can expect:

 a.
-For existing programs, high success rates, up to 90 percent
+For existing programs, high grant writer success rates, up to 90 percent

 b.
-For expanding existing programs, good success rates, up to 80 percent
+If expanding existing programs, good grant writer success rates, up to 80 percent

 c.
-For new programs, lower success rates, generally 30 to 40 percent
+With new programs, lower grant writer success rates, generally 30 to 40 percent

-2. If submitting applications to NEW funders, an excellent success rate would be 30 to 40 percent
+2. If submitting applications to NEW funders, an excellent grant writer success rates would be 30 to 40 percent

-3. If submitting applications to a combination of existing and new funders, an organization should expect a success rate of between 50 and 60 percent.
+3. When submitting applications to a combination of existing and new funders, an organization should expect a grant writer success rate of between 50 and 60 percent.